 Specifically, the expert witness may provide a differential diagnosis, which is a list of all possible medical causes of the patient’s symptoms.
 This list is then narrowed down through the use of medical tests, exams, and assessments until the doctor develops a definitive diagnosis.
 Some of the specific errors that may be made in a failure to diagnose case could include the following:

 - The doctor might have been negligent in developing the differential diagnosis, meaning that one or more possible diagnoses might not have been considered.

 - The doctor might have failed to order a necessary medical test or exam.

 - The doctor may have failed to properly interpret the results of a medical test.

 - The doctor should have referred the patient to a specialist but failed to do so.

 In some cases, a failure to diagnose is the result of the negligence of other medical professionals.
 For example, a lab technician may have mixed up a sample, used an improper procedure, or provided improper test results.
 A lawyer will consider all the possibilities before naming the defendants in a medical malpractice lawsuit.

 It’s also possible that the diagnostic equipment itself was malfunctioning.
 In this case, the manufacturer of the medical equipment might be held liable for design or manufacturing defects.

 Our lawyers are ready to meet with you.

 For more than five decades, the legal team at Rutter Mills has been fighting for the rights of victims of medical malpractice.
-If you have suffered harm as a result of a delayed diagnosis, misdiagnosis, or other medical mistake, please get in touch with us right away to discuss your case.
+If you have suffered harm as a result of a delayed diagnosis, misdiagnosis, or other medical mistakes, please get in touch with us right away to discuss your case.
 Initial consultations are free, and there is no obligation to file a lawsuit.
 Call us 24/7 at our law firm in Norfolk and Newport News, VA to request an appointment with a medical malpractice attorney.